lucas-lankry/Risk-Monitor-Project/README.md

   * Exploring volatility smiles and model outputs
   * Exporting and emailing risk reports

-You can watch the video directly from the repository to quickly understand how the app works end-to-end.

 ---

 ## Trade Input: Standardized Excel Blotter